sentenz/template-ansible/collections/ansible_collections/sentenz/component_analysis/roles/dependency_track/templates/README.md

 1. Files and Folder

     - `application.properties`
-      > This file is used to configure the API server of Dependency-Track.
+      > Configuration file for the Dependency-Track API Server

     - `config.json`
-      > This file is used to configure the frontend of Dependency-Track.
+      > Configuration file for the Dependency-Track Front End (UI)

       ```json
       {